google/docsy-example/content/en/guide/Team/_index.md

-## Add your name and do a git commit
+## Add your name and do a git commit and push

 Ryan Kelly